flexflow/FlexFlow/.github/README.md

 ### Supported LLMs and SSMs

-FlexFlow Serve supports a variety of HuggingFace models as follows.
-Note that this list is incomplete --- other LLMs using similar model architectures may also be supported.
+FlexFlow Serve currently supports all HuggingFace models with the following architectures:
+* `LlamaForCausalLM` / `LLaMAForCausalLM` (e.g. LLaMA/LLaMA-2, Guanaco, Vicuna, Alpaca, ...)
+* `OPTForCausalLM` (models from the OPT family)
+* `RWForCausalLM` (models from the Falcon family)
+* `GPTBigCodeForCausalLM` (models from the Starcoder family)

+Below is a list of models that we have explicitly tested and for which a SSM may be available:

 | Model | Model id on HuggingFace | Boost-tuned SSMs |
 | :---- | :---- | :---- |